 Drones and Other Advances

-Drones and Construction Sites Finally, the most recent thing to transform construction sites would be… drones.
+Finally, the most recent thing to transform construction sites would be… drones.
 These remote controlled airborne devices can do surveillance of construction sites.
 They can help monitor progress from above, even in remote places.
 They can also be used to access areas that would otherwise be hard for humans to get to and see.
 With the use of drones, home contractors can even zoom in on the details of their work and find any minor or major mistakes that may need correcting– drones are like an extra set of eyes for contractors.

 Nowadays, more and more work is being done by computers and robots.
 They can carry out tasks like designing, building and monitoring projects.
 They don’t get tired, they generally don’t make mistakes, and they can actually be more precise than humans, when it comes to foundations, perimeters, and corners, for example.
 Laser-guided excavation is now a “thing,” as is laser-based survey equipment.
 GPS technology also comes into play for construction projects.